jpsaha/MOTPold/index.md

 * International Mathematical Olympiad Training Camp (IMOTC), held from April to May, leading to the selection of six students to represent India at IMO.
 * Pre-Departure Camp (PDC) held before leaving for IMO.

-# The [Math Olympiad program organized by HBCSE](https://olympiads.hbcse.tifr.res.in/wp-content/uploads/2023/12/brochure-maths-Olympiad-2023-24.pdf), is the <ins>*only one*</ins> leading to participation in the International Mathematical Olympiads. <ins>*No other contests are recognized.*</ins>
+# The [Math Olympiad program organized by HBCSE](https://olympiads.hbcse.tifr.res.in/wp-content/uploads/2023/12/brochure-maths-Olympiad-2023-24.pdf), is the <span style="color: red"> only one </span> leading to participation in the <span style="color: green"> International </span> Mathematical Olympiads. <span style="color: red"> No other contests are recognized. </span>

 ### From Madhya Pradesh